yxlllc/DDSP-SVC/README.md

 ```bash
 pip install -r requirements.txt
 ```
-NOTE : I only test the code using python 3.8 (windows) + pytorch 1.9.1 + torchaudio 0.6.0, too new or too old dependencies may not work
+NOTE : I only test the code using python 3.8 (windows) + torch 1.9.1 + torchaudio 0.6.0, too new or too old dependencies may not work

+UPDATE: python 3.8 (windows) + cuda 11.8 + torch 2.0.0 + torchaudio 2.0.1 works, and training is faster.
 ## 2. Configuring the pretrained model
 UPDATE:  ContentVec encoder is supported now.
 You can download the pretrained [ContentVec](https://ibm.ent.box.com/s/z1wgl1stco8ffooyatzdwsqn2psd9lrr) encoder instead of HubertSoft encoder and modify the configuration file to use it.
 - **(Required)** Download the pretrained [**HubertSoft**](https://github.com/bshall/hubert/releases/download/v0.1/hubert-soft-0d54a1f4.pt)   encoder and put it under `pretrain/hubert` folder.